Table of Contents

 The following are the parameters that are used for the YAML Configuration:

-.source_file: Only used for the file filter_type.
+• source_file: Only used for the file filter_type.
 This points to the location of the source file.
-The location should not start with a forward slash and should not be surrounded by either double or single quotes.
+The location should not start with a forward slash and should not be surrounded by double or single quotes.

 The REMOTE_CODE is the language code supported by Transifex.
 And the LOCAL_CODE is your language code.

-The configuration follows a YAML syntax, and users can define a list of individual files or use regular expressions to match multiple files at once.
+The configuration follows a YAML syntax, and users can define a list of individual files or use regular expressions to match multiple files simultaneously.
 Illustrated examples can be found below:

-You can have multiple entries beneath the opening "filters:" keyword for different source file types or different source file locations.
+You can have multiple entries beneath the opening "filters:" keyword for different source file types or locations.
 Each entry begins with "- filter_type: ".

 More Examples of YAML Configurations